Armidale Genetics Summer Course 2026

 UNE staff and students should NOT book online

 On-campus student accommodation will be available at Robb College, which is approximately a 20-minute walk from the course venue.
 The college has private rooms with shared amenities.
-A link to the accommodation booking page will be available shortly.
-We anticipate a rate of $83.60 per night.
-A link to sign up will appear later, in January 2026.
+To book on-campus accommodation, click the link [stay.une.edu.au] and follow these instructions:

 Alternatively, find a room off-campus